Where to stay in Bali? Buzzing Towns vs Unspoiled Nature

 • Villas can be more expensive

-Fresh air, no sounds of motorbikes and clubs but only the sounds of nature to soothe your senses.
+Fresh air, no sounds of motorbikes and clubs, but only the sounds of nature to soothe your senses.
 Enjoy open space, see the authentic local Balinese life and spend quality time with loved ones without round-the-clock distractions.
-You can still visit the islands’ tourist attractions and towns but you will go there on fun day trips and then retreat back into nature to recharge and feel at one with nature.
+You can still visit the islands’ tourist attractions and towns, but you will go there on fun day trips, then retreat back into nature to recharge and feel at one with it.

 Pros